Congressional Democrats raise alarm over Trump's comments on Iran

 "The occupant of the White House is openly threatening genocide," Rep. Ayanna Pressley, D-Mass., wrote.
 "Congress must stop this war and Trump must be removed from office."

-Former Congressional Progressive Caucus chairperson, Rep. Pramila Jayapal of Washington, called for the president to be removed from office — as did more than three dozen of her Democratic colleagues.
+The former Congressional Progressive Caucus chair, Rep. Pramila Jayapal of Washington, called for the president to be removed from office — as did more than three dozen of her Democratic colleagues.

 Copyright 2026 NPR